yoshi-self/codeforces-base/README.md

 With -b option, it builds before test.

 ## Syntax of test.txt
-Its just a xml-like sequence of input and output
+It's just a xml-like sequence of input and output
 ```
 <input>
 1st input